Are you sick (literally) of the 8-5 grind? Do you want to ask your boss to work from home but don’t know how?

 I left home each morning at 7:15am to endure 45 minutes of bumper-to-bumper traffic to be at the office by 8am sharp.
 Our day didn’t end until 5:30pm in which I tackled the dreadful drive home for another 45 minutes.

 I rarely had time to exercise, walk the dog or have a social or dating life.
-Twelve hours of my day was consumed with work. (and this was before I had kids!)
+Twelve hours of my day was consumed with work while another 3-5 hours was consumed with chasing my dream. (and this was before I had kids!)

 I decided “enough is enough”.
 It was time to re-claim my so-called life so nobody would have to bury me at age 33.